helenclx/helenchong.dev/src/statements/colophon.md

 * Source code available on [GitHub](https://github.com/helenclx/helenchong.dev)

 ## Host and Domain
-* Deployed to [Hostinger](https://www.hostinger.my/) from the site's GitHub repository
+* Deployed to [Hostinger](https://www.hostinger.my/) from the site's GitHub repository with a GitHub action
 * The domain name, `{{ sitemeta.siteDomain }}`, was registered on 29 May 2024, was purchased from, registered on, and is managed by [Porkbun](https://porkbun.com/)

 Previously, this website was hosted on GitHub Pages until 30 July 2024.